dbouwman/solution-plan/interfaces.md

 ## IProcessOptions

-Generalized options hash for Conversion and serializing into a Solution Item
+Generalized options hash for Conversion and Serializing into a Solution Item

 ```js
 interface IProcessOptions {